Superconductivity, Electronic Phase Diagram and Pressure Effect in Sr_{1-x}Pr_{x}FBiS_{2}: Introduction

-In the paper, we report the successful synthesis of a newly Pr-doped Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$ superconductor, and the detailed high-pressure effect on superconductivity and its normal state properties.
-We found that Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$ displays superconductivity at 2.7 K at ambient pressure.
-Upon the increase of applied pressure, $T_c$ is abruptly enhanced, reaching 8.5 K at a critical pressure of $P_c =$ 1.5 GPa, and then increases slightly to 9.7 K up to 2.5 GPa.
-Accompanied with the enhancement of superconductivity, the normal state resistivity undergoes a semiconductor to metal transition under pressure.
-Meanwhile, the upper critical field ($B_{c2}(0)$) is substantially enhanced in excess of Pauli paramagnetic limit.
-Its value at high pressure is over ten times larger than that at ambient pressure.
-The ratio of $B_{c2}(0)/T_c$ dramatically increases from 0.7 T/K at $P =$ 0 to 2.6 T/K at $P =$ 2.5 GPa, in contrast to that observed in the isostructural EuFBiS$_2$.
-According to those data, the phase diagram of temperature dependence of pressure for Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$ is thus established.
+In this paper, we report the successful synthesis of the Pr-doped Sr$_{1-x}$Pr$_{x}$FBiS$_{2}$ (0 $\leq x \leq$ 0.7) samples, and investigate their superconductivity, the detailed pressure effect and its normal state properties.
+We found that Pr-doping can immensely decrease the resistivity and induce superconductivity with the maximum $T_c$ of 2.7 K as x $\geq$ 0.4, but the normal state still remains the semiconducting-like behaviors. $\chi(T)$ and $C(T)$ data suggest that those superconducting samples should exhibit the filamentary superconductivity because of the low shielding volume fractions and the absence of the superconduing transition jump in specific heat.
+According to our experimental results, the electronic state diagram can be obtained.
+An applied pressure can suddenly enchance the $T_c$, reaching 8.5 K at a critical pressure of $P_c =$ 1.5 GPa, and then increasing slightly to 9.7 K up to 2.5 GPa.
+Accompanied with superconductivity acrossing from low-$T_c$ phase to high-$T_c$ phase, the normal state resistivity undergoes a semiconductor-to-metal transition under pressure.
+Meanwhile, the thermal activation energy E$_g$ decreases gradually to zero at around $P_c$.
+The upper critical field ($B_{c2}(0)$) at high pressure is over ten times larger than that at ambient pressure.
+The ratio of $B_{c2}(0)/T_c$ dramatically increases from 0.6 T/K at $P =$ 0 to 2.6 T/K at $P =$ 2.5 GPa, in contrast to that observed in the isostructural EuFBiS$_2$.
+Those results imply that the nature of superconductivity both low-$T_c$ phase and high-$T_c$ phase maybe distinct in the present system, the low-$T_c$ phase remains the filamentray superconductivity while the high-$T_c$ phase is the bulk superconductivity because of the structure phase transition.